ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 </style>
 ```

-This makes our code much simpler.
-We don't need extra state to keep track of the time.
-Instead, we can just return and set the current time for the timeline using the methods it provides.
-Also, we can easily do a cleanup! 🧹
+This makes our code much simpler. 🧘

+We also don't need extra state to keep track of the time!
+Instead, we can just return, and set the current time for the timeline using the methods it provides and easily do a cleanup. 🧹

-How it works is that `createSubscriber` uses an effect that watches a value that increments when `update` runs, and reruns subscribers while keeping track of the active effects.
+The `createSubscriber` function uses an effect that tracks a value that increments when `update` runs, and reruns subscribers while keeping track of the active effects.

-Do you remember the counter example from before, when we talked about how you don't need effects and you can do side-effects inside event handlers?
+Do you remember the counter example from before, when we learned how you don't need effects, and you can do side-effects inside event handlers?

 ```ts:counter.svelte.ts
 export class Counter {